horatiu665/tweetlistener/wiki/tests/summer.md

 #### Formula 1
 The random sample seemed to contain relevant tweets at first glance, so no cleanup was done here.

+#### Madden 16

+No cleanup, seems like a lot of relevant tweets.

+#### Paddington

+No cleanup, seems like 99% spam.

+#### RoryMcIlroy

+No cleanup, seems like most tweets are about golf, also apparent from the distribution of tweets which has nothing to do with the release date of the game.

+#### The Swindle

+No cleanup.

+#### Zombie Vikings

+No cleanup.

+#### Rise of Incarnates

+No export - data is not in the database, only in backup text file, due to some errors.
+Will be done at some point.

 ### Reference of database table names

 Here is a reference list of all games and their database table names, alphabetical order - for development purposes only: